 All of these graduates managed to pay off their debt without the help of any miracles.
 However, hard work, ingenuity, and the right resources went a long way.
-In each instance, we can see that there are many ways to manage your student loans and the ability to get out of debt faster than one may think.
+In each instance, we can see that there are many ways to manage your student loans and the ability to get out of debt faster than one may think with student loan refinancing.

 Tighten Your Belt

 In the case of Sarah Watts, she and her husband dug their heels in and fought their way out of debt.
 This meant moving in with her parents in order to save on rent payments.
 Plus, they channeled every extra dollar, such as tax refunds and overtime bonuses, towards paying down their debt.

 Firmly united in their decision to get out of debt quickly, the couple went as far as coupon clipping, homemade laundry detergent, cooking from scratch, and cloth diapers to repay their debts in full.
 After three years, Sarah’s $62,000 student loan was paid off in full.